vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 Take, for instance, on the STM32F401 chip, one of the serial port thingies (USART6) can be connected to a couple of different sets of pins.
-Since each chip tends to ultimately have more peripherals than can be surfaces through physical pins, a lot of pins can perform one of several functions.
+Since each chip tends to ultimately have more peripherals than can be surfaced through physical pins, a lot of pins can perform one of several functions.

 In the case of USART6, the transmission line can be attached to pin `PA11` or `PC6`.